 Physical Features

-This viper grows up to 18 – 24 inches (46 – 60 cm).
-Its maximum length can go up to 31 inches (78 cm).
+This viper grows up to 18-24 inches (46-60 cm).
+Its maximum length can reach 31 inches (78 cm).
 The female is usually larger than the male.
 The head is large, flat, and broad from the neck.
-Compared to other snake species, it has larger eyes and has elliptical pupils.
-The nose openings are partly divided and lateral in position.
-It has a gland located on the upper jaw, which supplies venom to its tubular, long, and hollow fangs.
+Compared to other snake species, it has larger eyes with elliptical pupils.
+The nose openings are partly divided and sit at the sides.
+It has a gland on the upper jaw that supplies venom to its tubular, long, and hollow fangs.
 The body is covered by keeled, overlapping scales.

 Habitat

-This viper is mostly found in dense tropical forest areas where there are enough rodents and animals to prey.
-It is commonly found at altitudes ranging from 100 to 400 m.
-In general, it lives in terrestrial, arboreal, and moist habitats.
+This viper is mostly found in dense tropical forest areas that have enough rodents and other animals to prey on.
+It is most commonly found at altitudes ranging from 100 to 400 m.
+In general, it lives in terrestrial, arboreal, and moist habitats, meaning it is at home both on the ground and up in the trees.

 Behavior